nematirani/backend-internship-resource/php/elephant.md

 - Use PHPUnit for test purposes
 - Write a short README file and describe how did you do this project

-> Feel free to use any third-part package, but consider testability in choosing third-parties
+> Feel free to use any third-part package, but consider your design principles and testability in choosing third-parties

 ## Persistence
 Consider any persistence way you like, but it should be interchangeable with other ways, for example, If you gonna save the data on SQLite, it should be interchangeable with a file and your design must support interchangeability for the persistence layer